 Computer Science

-Faculty: D. Acton, M. Allen, P. Belleville, G. Carenini, P. Carter, C. Conati, A. Condon, M. Dulat, K. Eiselt, M. Feeley, W. Heidrich, H. Hoos, N. Hutchinson, G. Kiczales, E. Knorr, K. Leyton-Brown, J. Luk, J. McGrenere, G. Murphy, R. Ng, R. Pottinger, D. Poole, G. Tsiknis, K. Voll, S. Wolfman
+Faculty: D. Acton, M. Allen, P. Belleville, G. Carenini, P. Carter, C. Conati, A. Condon, M. Dulat, K. Eiselt, M. Feeley, M. Friedlander, W. Heidrich, H. Hoos, N. Hutchinson, G. Kiczales, E. Knorr, K. Leyton-Brown, J. Luk, K. Maclean, J. McGrenere, I. Mitchell, G. Murphy, R. Ng, R. Pottinger, D. Poole, G. Tsiknis, K. Voll, S. Wolfman

-Post-doc: Frank Hutter, Gabriel Murray
+Post-docs: Frank Hutter, Gabriel Murray

 Overview:

 Computer Science received seed funding from CWSEI in 2007 and began the efforts listed below in the Fall.
 The department moved to full funding starting in mid-2008.
-We currently have one full-time STLF.

 Computer Science plans to use CWSEI's scientific approach to improve student learning throughout our curriculum as an iterative process including: